 Sample DNA Extraction

 Extraction and purification of nucleic acids is the first step in most molecular biology studies and in all recombinant DNA techniques.
-The objective of nucleic acid extraction methods is to obtain purified nucleic acids from various sources with the aim of conducting specific analyses using the Polymerase Chain Reaction (PCR).
+The objective of nucleic acid extraction methods is to obtain purified nucleic acids from various sources with the aim of conducting specific analyses using, for example, the Polymerase Chain Reaction (PCR).
 The quality and purity of the extracted nucleic acids are critical factors when it comes to PCR analysis.
-Therefore, suitable extraction methods should be applied in order to obtain highly purified nucleic acids free from any residues of the extraction reagents and other cellular content, such as proteins, polysaccharids, lipids and RNA, that may inhibit the performance of a PCR analysis.
+Therefore, suitable extraction methods should be applied in order to obtain highly purified nucleic acids free from any residues of the extraction reagents and other cellular content, such as proteins, polysaccharides, lipids and RNA, that may inhibit the performance of a PCR analysis.
 Examples of such inhibiting contaminants are listed in Table 4.

 Table 4: Examples of PCR inhibitors.